Skip to Main Content

 A Wine Program That Takes the Food Seriously

 For a coastal seafood restaurant, this matters in specific ways.
 The pairing territory for Bohuslän seafood runs through Chablis, white Burgundy, Muscadet sur lie, northern Rhône whites, and the increasingly prominent category of Swedish and Scandinavian natural wines.
 A wine list that earns specialist recognition in this context has to navigate both classical pairing logic and the more recent shift toward lower-intervention bottles that has reshaped restaurant wine culture across northern Europe.
-The White Star recognition places Skärets Krog in company with establishments that take that navigation seriously.
+The White Star recognition places Skärets Krog among establishments that take that navigation seriously.
 Other Swedish restaurants earning recognition in the Star Wine List ecosystem include 28+ in Gothenburg and Signum in Mölnlycke, both of which approach their wine programs with comparable rigour.

 Smögen in the Swedish Coastal Dining Conversation